Brenda Blethyn: 2011–2023: Vera and other roles

-In 2014 Blethyn reteamed with filmmaker Rachid Bouchareb for the French-American drama film Two Men in Town (2014), a remake of the 1973 film.
-Shot in New Mexico along with Forest Whitaker and Robert Duvall, Blethyn portrays a parole officer in the Western film.
+In 2014, Blethyn reteamed with filmmaker Rachid Bouchareb for the French–American drama film Two Men in Town (2014), a remake of the 1973 film.
+Along with Forest Whitaker and Harvey Keitel, Blethyn portrays a parole officer in the Western film shot in New Mexico.
 Whilst critical reception towards the film as a whole was lukewarm, Sherilyn Connelly from The Village Voice remarked that Blethyn "is wonderful as an all-too-rare character, a middle-aged woman who holds her own in a position of authority over violent men."
 In January 2015, Blethyn was presented the Lifetime Achievement Award at the 19th Capri Hollywood International Film Festival.

-In 2016 Blethyn lent her voice to the British animated biographical film Ethel & Ernest, based on the graphic memoir of the same name that follows Raymond Briggs' parents through their period of marriage from the 1920s to their deaths in the 1970s.
+In 2016, Blethyn lent her voice to the British animated biographical film Ethel & Ernest, based on the graphic memoir of the same name that follows Raymond Briggs' parents through their marriage, from the 1920s to their deaths in the 1970s.
 The film earned favorable reviews from critics, who called it "gentle, poignant, and vividly animated" as well as "a warm character study with an evocative sense of time and place."
 Blethyn received a nomination in the Best Voice Performance category at the British Animation Awards 2018.

-From 2020 to 2022, she went on to play Kate Abbott, the cafe-owner in Kate and Koji who developed strong friendships with two asylum-seeking doctors Jimmy Akingbola in Series 1 and Okorie Chukwu in Series 2.
+From 2020 to 2022, she played Kate Abbott, the cafe-owner in Kate and Koji who developed strong friendships with two asylum-seeking doctors: Jimmy Akingbola in Series 1 and Okorie Chukwu in Series 2.
+In 2021, Blethyn was awarded the Lifetime Achievement Award at the 2021 Rose d'Or awards.